Partner Lifecycle16 min read

 Duration: Ongoing (Months 4-12)

-Goal: Continuously build partner capabilities and keep them updated on product changes
+Goal: Continuously build partner capabilities and keep them updated on your services and offers

 Key Activities

-- Deep-dive sessions: Advanced features and use cases
+• Deep-dive sessions: Managed services, security stack, and use cases

 3. Marketing Enablement

-- Early access programs: Beta testing for key partners
+• Early access programs: Preview new offerings with key partners

 Enablement Delivery Methods

-- Partner academy: Structured learning paths with certifications
+• Partner academy: Structured learning paths with completion badges

 Success Metrics